nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-* :bulb: Tip: `help` links to this user guide, which is a quick way to refresh your memory on any command that might have slipped your mind!<br/><br/>
+*  `help` links to this user guide, which is a quick way to refresh your memory on any command that might have slipped your mind!<br/><br/>
 ![HelpCommandUI](images/HelpCommandUI.png)

 </div>